innersloth/.github/profile/README.md

 ### I am not affiliated with, authorized, maintained, nor sponsored by InnerSloth or any of its affiliates or subsidiaries.
-This is an unofficial account made to prevent impersonators claiming to be InnerSloth and spreading malwares.
+This is an unofficial account made to prevent impersonators claiming to be InnerSloth and spreading malwares or any other malicious files.